Working together to enhance recovery

 Director of Center for Public Health Surveillance and Technology, RTI International

-- Ensure RECOVER study leaders follow the guiding principles when engaging with the public and participants.
+• Ensure RECOVER study leaders follow the guiding principles detailed in the RECOVER Patient and Community Engagement Strategy (PDF, 327 KB) when engaging with study participants and the public.

 NCEG Co-Chairs